CoverID/sub-app-rules/README.md

 4. Request SuperApp to set up the instalation Library

 ## For Application Type: `SPA`
-* Web App wil be automatically linked
+* Web App will be automatically linked
 * Mobile App should request SuperApp to set up the instalation link